 Use only high quality patch cables

 Your guitar patch cables also play just as important of a role as any other guitar cable in your signal chain.
 Yet, these relatively inexpensive small cables are often overlooked.
 Guitar patch cables should be long enough to easily reach between effects pedals, but not so long as to become a tangled maze.
-They should also be of at least the same quality as your primary guitar cables.
-Of course you will need to have a guitar cable long enough to reach from your last effect pedal to your amplifier or mixing board.
+They should also be of at least the same quality as your primary cables.
+Of course you will need to have a cable long enough to reach from your last effect pedal to your amplifier or mixing board.
 Once again, remember that capacitance is usually not a factor if the cable is connected after an active effect pedal.
-Using a longer guitar cable as the last cable in your signal chain instead of the first can make a big difference in your sound.
+Using a longer cable last in your signal chain instead of first can make a big difference in your sound.

 It should come as no surprise why so many of our customers rank our cables among the best guitar cables on the market.
 At South Creek Audio we believe we have found a common ground between quality and price.
 Sure we use Oxygen Free Copper and incorporate a braided shield wire, but the quality doesn't stop there.
 We also continue our attention to detail when it comes down to terminating the ends of the wire.
 Only premium gold plated connectors are used and they are reinforced with a heat shrink strain relief as well.
 The outer jacket is a hefty 7mm and does a fantastic job of protecting the full length of the wire.
 A heavy duty custom Velcro cable tie is also included with every guitar cable.
 If you are looking to get the best value for your money, a 10 foot guitar cable from South Creek Audio is only $8.95.